ahelland/Identity-CodeSamples-v2/blazor-jwt_generator-dotnet-core/README.md

-﻿## blazor-jwt_generator-dotnet-core-linux
+﻿## blazor-jwt_generator-dotnet-core
 ### Build Status:
 [![Build status](https://batprojects.visualstudio.com/IdentitySamples/_apis/build/status/blazor-jwt_generator-dotnet-core-linux)](https://batprojects.visualstudio.com/IdentitySamples/_build/latest?definitionId=26)

 A ready-made Docker image can be found at:
 [https://hub.docker.com/r/ahelland/blazor-jwt_generator-dotnet-core-linux](https://hub.docker.com/r/ahelland/blazor-jwt_generator-dotnet-core-linux)

 This is a web app that generates proper JSON Web Tokens valid for testing purposes.
 (Since there is no authentication here you could say there is a substantial piece missing for actual security.)
-The token is generated using values input by the user (preseeded defaults supplied) and signs it with a certificate.
+The token is generated using values input by the user (preseeded defaults supplied) and signed with a certificate.

+The app has templates for Azure AD and Azure AD B2C tokens in addition to a generic token not specific to any identity provider.

 ![JWT_Generator](Media/jwt_generator.png)